thiagohersan-www/thiagohersan.com/_posts/works/2015-11-30-fronteras.md

 *Fronteras* is a sculpture that contextualizes and questions our use of technology to demarcate territory, whether on the ground or outer space.
 It uses a laser and servo motors to draw the US/Mexico border on a wall.

 {% include video.html
   webm="assets/projects/fronteras/fronteras_mov02.webm"
   image="assets/projects/fronteras/fronteras_06.webp"
 %}

 {% include swipebox.html prefix="fronteras_0" %}

-**Exhibitions:**
-2017: Periscópio, EAC - Montevideo, UY.
-2016: Periscópio, Galeria Zipper - São Paulo, BR.
+{% include details.html %}